 Focus remains on addressing weaknesses in specific sectors and improving the overall quality of the reporting.
 Five (5) out of 8 GEN/EGM projects with PCRs in 2016 were rated successful for Gender implementation and achievements.
 Five (5) (83%) out of 6 GEN/EGM projects with PCRs in 2018 were rated successful for Gender implementation and achievements.

 Gender-based research on emerging sectors relevant to SARD operations

-Three gender and energy-related researches/ knowledge products (KPs) have been prepared and are being finalized in 2017: (1) Tip Sheet on Gender-Inclusive Approaches in the Energy Sector (previous title: Guidance Note on Mainstreaming Gender and Social Inclusion (GESI) in the Energy Sector Portfolio in South Asia) and (2) Tariff Appraisal Study: Balancing Sustainability and Efficiency with Inclusive Access; (3) Gender Equality and Social Inclusion Assessment of the Energy Sector Enhancing Social Sustainability of Energy Development in Nepal.
+Two gender and energy-related researches/ knowledge products (KPs) were finalized and printed in the first quarter of 2018: (1) Tip Sheet on Gender-Inclusive Apporaches in the Energy Sector (previous title: Guidance Note on Mainstreaming Gender and Social Inclusion (GESI) in the Energy Sector Portfolio in South Asia) and (2) Gender Equality and Social Inclusion Assessment of the Energy Sector Enhancing Social Sustainability of Energy Development in Nepal.
 The latter was launched on 28 February 2018 in Nepal.

 Case studies to document good practices in gender mainstreaming

 Gender equality results case studies for projects in India are being prepared.
 The Gender Equality Results Case Study: Enhancing Enegy-based Livelihoods for Women Micro-entrepreneurs was finalized and printed in February 2018.
 It was introduced in a brown bag session organized by the ERCD in the same month.

 Two other gender gender equality results case studies are being finalized for India: (i) Rural Connectivity Investment Program and (ii) Infrastructure Development Investment Program for Tourism.